studio404pl/test/README.md

 - [scrollreveal](https://github.com/jlmakes/scrollreveal) - lightweight and simple animation library.
 No dependencies.
 - [slick](http://kenwheeler.github.io/slick/) - simple and powerfull tool for slider modules and carousels.
 No dependencies.

-All above libraries are optional and kit supports them.
+**All above libraries are optional and kit supports them.
 You can include them easily just by declaring true/false value next to library name in `gulpfile.js` at the very top.
-Everything else (including js/css files, concatenating) is handled automatically.
+Everything else (including js/css files, concatenating) is handled automatically.**

+If you want to add something to that list - create an issue.